stephengodderidge/learn-git/README.md

 Now that you're on your local repository, you can focus on making our changes.
 Your assignment is to add a script to the `favorite-animals/` directory.
 Yes, very complicated.
 It's basic, but the goal is to learn git.
 You'll name your script `your_firstname_and_lastname.py`, commit it to your local repo, push your changes to your fork, and open a repo.
 Phew, that's a lot!
 Don't worry, you'll focus on creating the feature branch in this step.

 1. Make sure you're in the root of your local repo.
 Use `cd` to get there.
 To make sure you're on the master branch, run `git status`.
 The output will show you your current branch.
 If you're not on your default branch, run the command in step three to switch back.
 We'll come back to `git status` in a minute.

+> (Feature) Branch: A git branch is like an alternate history for your code.
+In most repositories the branch where your working version lives is called something like `master`, `main`, or `prod`.
+If you want to try out some changes or build a new feature, you can create a new branch to ensure the other branches of your code won't be affected.
+When you are ready to add your feature back to the working version you _merge_ the feature branch into `master`.

 2. Run `git branch my-animal`.
 This creates a snapshot (a branch) of your current branch (`master` in this case) named `my-animal`.
 You could have named this branch whatever you'd like (ex: `git branch covid-sucks`).
 In this case, you'll be adding our simple script to this branch.